jskinne3/portfolio/blog/ruby_tricks.md

 ![Text in which the "ragged right" has been highlighted.
 Below a photo of a woman with a bull, the text reads: Molly Flagg Knudsen was a Nevada cattle rancher, writer, and Nevada State Museum trustee.
 As a Nevada Regent from 1960-1980, she helped to establish the Desert Research Institute, the University of Nevada Press, and the community college system.
 Courtesy of University Archives, University of Nevada, Reno Libraries](/img/ragged_right.png)

-*Image: the concept of "ragged right" in [typographic alignment](https://en.wikipedia.org/wiki/Typographic_alignment) applies to trimming our matrix of strings*
+*Image: the concept of "ragged right" in [typographic alignment](https://en.wikipedia.org/wiki/Typographic_alignment) applies to trimming the rightmost portion of our matrix of strings*

 I have a habit of avoiding indentation by using implicit or near-implicit loops that fit on one line.
 In the above code I use `map` or `map!` four times, each of which is an iteration over the array.
 The code might be oodles faster if I only iterated once.
 But, for these toy problems, I prefer the conceptual simplicity of a single line that does a single thing to every element across the array.